department-of-veterans-affairs/vagov-content/pages/records/index.md

       label: Get Your VA Medical Records (called VA Blue Button)
       description: Set up your personal health record and download medical records, reports, and images to share with your VA and non-VA doctors.
       external: false
+    - url: :/"change address"/
+      label: Change your address with VA
+      description: Find out how to change your address with VA or update other contact information in your VA.gov profile.
+      external: false
     - url: "/records/download-va-letters/"
       label: Download Your VA Benefit Letters
       description: Download letters like your eligibility or award letter for certain benefits.